 Presentation of mandatory particulars (Article 13)

-Mandatory informationparticulars is the information you have to provide for the food you sell.that must be provided.
-All written mandatory allergenicallergen information should be easily visible, clearly legible and not obscured in any way.
+Mandatory particulars is the information that must be provided.
+All written mandatory allergen information should be easily visible, clearly legible and not obscured in any way.
 Mandatory information should be not hidden for example under a flap or across a fold or crease, detracted from or interrupted by any other written or pictorial matter or any other intervening material.

 Consider whether the mode of emphasis